 Bag Material

-Ensure that the bagging attachment is made of breathable fabric or durable netting.
-These components should have enough airflow for better operations.
-And if the bagger gets damaged, it’ll be easier to find an adhesive material to repair it.
+Make sure that the bagging attachment is made of breathable fabric or durable netting.
+These components should allow enough airflow for better operations.
+Additionally, if the bagger gets damaged, it will be easier to find an adhesive material to repair it.

 Price and Warranty

 As for warranty policies, they will vary per model and brand.
-All we can recommend is buying from official stores and authorized sellers if you want to maximize the tool’s warranty perks.
+I strongly recommend is buying from official stores and authorized sellers if you want to maximize the tool’s warranty perks.

 FAQ